icewatch-io/Icebox/README.md

 The TCP port on the host to check the connection to.

 #### failure_action
 The action to take if the TCP connection fails.
-Valid actions are "pass" and "email". "pass" means that no action should be taken. "email" means that an email alert should be sent.
+Valid actions are `pass` and `email`. `pass` means that no action should be taken. `email` means that an email alert should be sent.

 #### success_action
 Same as failure_action, but determines the action to take if the connection succeeds.